-It’s no surprise that one of the most popular questions I’m asked by parents of young athletes is What should I give my child to eat before he goes to practice or a game?
+It’s no surprise that one of the most popular questions I’m asked by parents of young athletes like you is: What should I give my child to eat before he goes to practice or a game?

 It’s a great question.

-The answer is fortunately pretty simple: give your young athlete a healthy snack.
+The answer is pretty simple: give your young athlete a healthy snack.

-Insider Tips for Healthy Sports Snacks for the Young Athlete
+Insider Tips for Healthy Sports Snacks for Young Athletes

-While all snacks should offer up a healthy punch of nutrition for kids, even the run-of-the-mill after-school snack, the best snacks for young athletes are ones that:
+While all snack foods should offer up a healthy punch of nutrition for kids, even the run-of-the-mill after-school snack, the best snacks for your young athlete are ones that:

-- provide easy to access fuel for the active body
+provide easy to use fuel for his active body

 The nutrients that are the most important for an exercising athlete are carbohydrates and protein.

-The presence of protein also helps the athlete ward off excess hunger.
+The presence of protein also helps your athlete ward off excess hunger.

 My rule of thumb is:

-If a young athlete is exercising under an hour in duration, he probably doesn’t need an extra snack outside of his routine meals and snacks.
+If your young athlete is exercising under an hour in duration, he probably doesn’t need an extra snack outside of his routine meals and snacks.

-If the athlete is exercising for over an hour, in an intense sport like swimming, rowing or running, plan a hefty snack, or even a 4th meal to cover energy needs for exercise.
+Alternatively, if your athlete is exercising for over an hour, in an intense sport like swimming, rowing or sports involving running, plan a heftier snack, or even a 4th meal to cover her energy needs for exercise.

-Simply said, these foods don’t add nutritional value to the growing athlete’s diet.
+Simply said, these foods don’t add nutritional value to your growing athlete’s diet.

 The best foods to target include fruits, vegetables, whole grains, lean protein sources, dairy, and healthy fats.

-You can grab the list of over 70 ideas by clicking on the box below:
+You can grab my list by clicking on the box below:

-What healthy sports snacks does your athlete eat to fuel his sport?
+Which healthy snacks does your athlete eat to fuel his sports performance?